FitriNabiha/online-shopping/README.md

   5. Afif bin Zamani	B17CS0036
 --------------------------------------------------------------------------------------------------------------------------------------

 This is an online shopping website that implements Spring Boot, Maven, Spring web-flow and Restful services.
+This website also has been refactored and fixed based on code and design smells found during Project 1 implementation.

 # Functions using Spring Boot
     1) insert product